-As the School District completed this year, the governmental funds reported a combined fund balance of \$60.6 million, which is an increase of \$53.0 million from last year.
-The primary reasons for the increase are as follows:
+As the School District completed this year, the governmental funds reported a combined fund balance of \$51.1 million, which is an decrease of \$9.3 million from last year.
+The primary reasons for the decrease are as follows:

-In the General Fund, our principal operating fund, the fund balance increased \$0.1 million to \$4.5 million.
-Starting with the 2010-2011 budget year, the School District was required to include the Athletic Fund budget with the General Fund budget.
-The Athletic Fund revenue and expenditures will now be shown within the General Fund detail.
-The General Fund balance is available to fund costs related to allowable school operating purposes.
+In the General Fund, our principal operating fund, the fund balance decreased \$0.5 million to \$4.0 million.
+This decrease was primarily due to suddenly reduced state revenue due to the economic impact of COVID-19.
+Starting with the 2010-2011 budget year, the School District was required to include the Athletic Fund budget within the General Fund budget.
+The Athletic Fund revenue and expenditures are shown within the General Fund detail.
+The General Fund fund balance is available to fund costs related to allowable school operating purposes.

-The Hot Lunch Fund is the School District's special revenue fund, which had a fund balance that slightly decreased.
+The Food Service Fund is one of the School District's special revenue funds, that had a fund balance that slightly increased.
 The fund continues to be self-supporting.